Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Experiments

+Our proposed method was implemented in Python and is available on GitHub.
+The inference run for our submitted MOTChallenge results was done on a computer with an Intel Xeon Silver 4110 CPU, and a Geforce GTX 1180 Graphics card with 8GB VRAM.
+We conducted the execution of the original TransCenter method on the same hardware configuration to recreate their results and directly compare it to our proposed method.
+This comparison encompassed performance metrics as well as runtime.
+Notably, our STC tracker demonstrated only a slight decrease in FPS (7\%-17\%) compared to the TransCenter baseline, primarily attributed to the additional embedding network.
+Running our tracker without the embedding network yielded the exact same FPS as the baseline, highlighting that our performance improvements did not significantly impact runtime efficiency.
+Please note that we did not include an FPS (runtime) column in our results table due to variations in hardware configurations across different methods in the literature.
+While we executed our proposed STC tracker and the original TransCenter method on the same hardware for a direct performance comparison, many published methods employed significantly more powerful hardware setups.
+Therefore, adding FPS values to the table could lead to misleading comparisons.
 The results rely on a series of thresholds for different parts of the pipeline.
-The high detection threshold for the first association stage is $0.3$ in MOT17 and $0.4$ in MOT20, and the low detection threshold for the second association stage is $0.1$, based on the detection confidence score as in \cite{Transcenter_Xu2022}.
-The threshold for the embedding distance and IoU distance are $0.4$ and $0.8$ respectively.
+The high detection threshold for the first association stage is $0.3$ in MOT17 and $0.5$ in MOT20, and the low detection threshold for the second association stage is $0.1$, based on the detection confidence score as in \cite{Transcenter_Xu2022}.
+The threshold for the embedding distance and GIoU distance are $0.4$ and $1.0$ respectively.
 Based on the combined distance, the matching threshold for the linear association itself is $0.9$ for the first association and the Re-ID recovery association, and $0.4$ for the second association, since the second association considers detections with lower confidence.